Skip to main content

 College Park, Maryland 20742

-Admissions recommendations are made by the department to the Graduate School.
+Admissions recommendations are made by the department to The Graduate School.
 The Graduate School completes the final review and issues the final admissions decision.
 Most applicants should receive news concerning the decision on their application for Fall admission by late March/early April, and for Spring admission by November/December.
-The timeframe may vary depending on when the program reviews and makes their recommendation to the Graduate School.
+The timeframe may vary depending on when the program reviews and makes their recommendation to The Graduate School.
 The time to decision may also vary based on completeness of the application.

-Once admitted by the Graduate School:
+Once admitted by The Graduate School:

 • The student is notified via email that a decision has been rendered and prompted to log back into their application dashboard to read the decision letter.